immanuelsavio/Parallel-Processing-Using-OpenMP/README.md

 For convinence the programs have been made into header files and then included into a parent program ```OpenMP.c``` All you have to do is to donwload the [OpenMP](https://www.openmp.org/resources/openmp-compilers-tools/) library and then run the program.
 If you want to run the program in another IDLE or in windows then you must remove the Visual Studio codes which comes in ```Windows.h``` and run it with ```gcc <filename> -fopenmp```.

 Please leave a Star if you liked it.
-Please fork it and experiment. happy Open Sourcing!!!!
+Please fork it and experiment.
+Happy Open Sourcing!!!!